 Children under five years of age are at greatest risk of dog bites.
-It is common for young children to be bitten while doing child-like inquisitive things - playing with the dog's food, chasing the dog, or other things that the child thinks are play but to the dog are teasing.
+It is common for young children to be bitten while doing child-like inquisitive things, for example playing with the dog's food or chasing the dog.